oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 ![](images/Object-storage-delete-non-empty-bucket-refusal.png)

-Even though it seems you can press `Delete` anyway this won't have any effect (Yes, this seems odd to me as well.)
+Even though it seems you can press `Delete` anyway this won't have any effect (Yes, this seems odd to me as well).
 Click on the `Cancel` button and make sure you have selected all the objects and deleted them, then try to delete the bucket again.

 Once the bucket has been successfully deleted you will be returned to the list of buckets in the S3 compatibility compartment (`JAM` in my case)